WWE Rumors: Possible Change Made To ‘WrestleMania 36’ Title Match

 Bliss also told Asuka to forget about using her “green mist,” which she often spits over her opponents in order to cheat her way to victories.
 According to Bliss, her “hair extensions are way too expensive to be stained” by the food coloring, but urged her potential opponent to be a fighting champion.

 While it remains to be seen if WWE will add Bliss and Cross to the WrestleMania match, it’s also possible given the company’s track record for booking multi-person matches at the event.
-The company tends to try and get every superstar on the main roster some screen time at the event, and a match with several teams is an ideal way to make use of the women’s division.
+The company tends to try and get every superstar on the main roster some screen-time at the event, and a match with several teams is an ideal way to make use of the women’s division.

 We have NEW @WWE Women's #TagTeamChampions, and their names are @AlexaBliss_WWE & @NikkiCrossWWE! #RAW #TagTeamTitles pic.twitter.com/GEtReNqkgS